Raiatea Island Travel Tips

-Tap water might be OK to drink but it might not.
-It all depends where the water is pumped from.
-To be on the safe side, ask at your pension.
+Tap water might be OK to drink, but it might not.
+It all depends on where the water is pumped from.
+To be on the safe side, ask your hosts during check-in.

-There are several good restaurants in lodges and hotels around the island.
-Assuming you like going local (like me), Uturoa has snacks during the day – perfect for packed sandwiches, and roulottes at night – big portions of traditional & Chinese dishes.
+There are several highly acclaimed restaurants in lodges and pensions around the island (reservations required).
+Notable mentions include Villa Ixora and Raiatea Lodge.
+Assuming you like going local (like me), Uturoa has snacks during the day – perfect for packed sandwiches and roulottes at night (food trucks).
 The town center also has a bunch of large supermarkets (one of them even open on Sunday until late afternoon) and a fruits & vegetables market (open weekdays).
-You can always count on local selling fruits, vegetables, fresh coconut and sometimes even fresh fish on the roadside.
+You can always count on locals selling fruits, vegetables, fresh coconut, and sometimes fresh fish on the roadside.

 Safety In Raiatea